 10 AM - clean and sweep poop and dirt from the barn and paddock areas for neatness and to aid in parasite control.

 11 AM - Greet visitors to the ranch and give the Alpaca 101 tour.

 1:30 PM - Greet visitors and give Alpaca 101 tour.

 - analyze and record information in order to maintain accurate animal and business records.
 Initiate and respond to communications with alpaca customers and the alpaca community.

 7 PM- -a stroll thru the pastures to check on everyone's well being before retiring for the evening.

 Superimposed on the average day are occasional workdays filled with other special activities:

 Hay and feed restocking - we have help in storing several tons of hay for the winter.

-Shearing - once each year, alpacas are shorn.
+Shearing - once each year, alpacas are sheared.
 There are a variety of avenues for adding value to your fleeces by having it processed into end products, such as yarn for knitting and weaving.
 Ours are sheared in early May.